GOP faces reckoning over Trump’s virus strategy, diagnosis

-WASHINGTON (AP) — President Donald Trump’s coronavirus diagnosis on Friday was a moment of reckoning for his Republican Party, whose leaders largely adopted his strategy of downplaying the disease but are now confronted with a stark political nightmare weeks from Election Day.
+WASHINGTON (AP) — President Donald Trump’s coronavirus diagnosis was a moment of reckoning for his Republican Party, whose leaders largely adopted his strategy of playing down the disease but are now confronted with a stark political nightmare a month from Election Day.

+On Saturday, another Republican senator, Ron Johnson on Wisconsin, announced he has tested positive for the virus, the third GOP senator this past week.

-As Trump headed to Walter Reed military hospital for quarantine, the virus seemed to spill into every corner of the party.
-Tests came back positive for Republican Party Chair Ronna McDaniel and for Republican Sen. Mike Lee of Utah.
-One vulnerable incumbent, North Carolina’s Thom Tillis, announced Friday night that he had also tested positive for the virus and that he’d quarantine for 10 days at the peak of election season.
+With Trump in Walter Reed military hospital for treatment and quarantine, the virus seemed to spill into every corner of the party.
+Tests came back positive for Trump campaign manager Bill Stepien, Republican Party Chair Ronna McDaniel and for the Republican senators Mike Lee of Utah and North Carolina’s Thom Tillis, a vulnerable incumbent who announced Friday he would quarantine for 10 days at the peak of election season.

 The pandemic even spread to a subject the GOP hoped to be its safe harbor in the campaign’s closing weeks — the looming confirmation of Trump’s Supreme Court nominee, Amy Coney Barrett.
 Videos of an unmasked Lee mingling with other conservative luminaries at a White House ceremony for Barrett ran relentlessly on cable news, turning the party’s push to reshape the court into a story about the spread of a deadly virus.